Aqua LondonElegant rooftop venue in central London with a choice of two sensational restaurants

 Aqua London is comprised of three integrated parts, Japanese restaurant Aqua Kyoto, Spanish restaurant Aqua Nueva and terrace bar Aqua spirit.
-Set atop the iconic Dickens and Jones building in central London, Aqua Spirit overlooks the prestigious Regent Street and offers stunning views across London to the south.
+Set on the top floor of the old Dickens and Jones building, Aqua Spirit offers stunning city views.

 Aqua London is a holy trinity comprised of a Japanese restaurant, a Spanish restaurant and terrace bar Aqua Spirit.
-Set in a dramatic space on the top floor of the former Dickins & Jones department store in the heart of London's West End, Aqua provides a chic and glamorous location.
+Set within the former Dickins & Jones department store in the heart of London, the Aqua London event spaces are chic and glamorous.

-Aqua Kyoto's Head Chef, Paul Greening, created the menu under the guidance of Aqua restaurant group's Japanese Executive Chef, Tatsuya Iwahashi.
+Aqua London opened its doors in 2009 and it was the first project outside China for Aqua restaurant group.
+Group owner David Yeo, is a former lawyer turned successful restaurateur and the company now owns fourteen cutting edge venues including flagship restaurant Hutong in Hong Kong.
 Aqua London occupies 17,000 square feet of attic over former Regent Street department store Dickins & Jones and its construction required a whole new floor to be built.
 The decor and cutting edge interiors were designed by Glamorous Co of Osaka in partnership with Aqua restaurant group founder, David Yeo.